 >>> Top tourist attractions in Hanoi to visit during the day

-Bat Trang is an ancient ceramic village of Hanoi.
-To go to Bat Trang, first you go to No.23 Hang Tre Station, take the bus No 08 to Long Bien Bus Terminal, walk to E3.2 Platform and take the bus No 47A, the last station of this route is Bat Trang Village.
+Bat Trang is an ancient ceramic village in Hanoi.
+To go to Bat Trang, first, you go to No.23 Hang Tre Station, take bus No 08 to Long Bien Bus Terminal, walk to E3.2 Platform and take bus No 47A, the last station on this route is Bat Trang Village.

 If you have time and want to discover a less touristy place, I suggest you go to Van Phuc Village which is famous for the silk-making craft.
 Get on the bus no02 at No.6 Trang Thi or 22B Hai Ba Trung, stop at 148 Tran Phu – Ha Dong, next catch the bus no19 to 15 Cau Am Station (Ha Dong), Van Phuc Village is next to this station.

 Finally, going by bus is really a fun way to go around Hanoi.
-You can try to download the app: Timbus to find bus routes and tracking buses movement.
+You can try to download the app: Timbus to find bus routes and track bus movement.